About Us

 What happens on a typical Sunday? +

 We meet at 10 AM at the Loring Center in Plymouth.
 We open the Bible and walk through a passage together.
 We discuss it, ask questions, and pray for one another.
 It is relaxed, participatory, and real.
-See our Sundays page for more.
+Kids ages 6 to 12 have their own time in the Word.
+See our calendar for more.

 Can I just show up? +